What Is Benadryl (Diphenhydramine)?

 If you are unconscious, experiencing a seizure, or having difficulty breathing, contact the poison control helpline at 800-222-1222.

-There are some medications and substances that can interact with Benadryl.
+Some medications and substances can interact with Benadryl.
 Alcohol is one of the most common interactions.
 The sedation effect of Benadryl can be exacerbated by alcohol consumption, resulting in dizziness, drowsiness, and sluggishness.

 Some medications can interact with Benadryl, such as: